-Research has shown that some populations, while they may not have more hazard exposure, may experience exacerbated impacts and prolonged recovery if/when impacted.
+As with other hazards, research has shown that some populations, while they may not have more hazard exposure, may experience exacerbated impacts and prolonged recovery if/when impacted.
 This is due to many factors including their physical and financial ability to react or respond during a hazard.

 The population over age 65 is also more vulnerable because they are more likely to seek or need medical attention that may not be available due to isolation during a flood event, and they may have more difficulty evacuating.
+Within Individuals most vulnerable to flood events include those: Over 65 years old, low-income, homeless, with a disability, with difficulty communicating.

-Within Tompkins County, there are approximately 13,561 persons over the age of 65.
+Tompkins County, there are approximately 13,561 persons over the age of 65.
 Low-income persons may also be more vulnerable to economic disruptions associated with flooding or may have difficulty accessing transportation and medical care.
 17,500 persons in Tompkins County live below the poverty level.
 Other groups particularly vulnerable to flood events are the homeless who reside in high exposure areas and those that have a difficulty in communicating, including non-native speakers and those with intermittent internet and cellular service.